All Episodes

 He's facing a fractured Republican field with no candidate galvanizing conservatives.

-That's that's what Romney's choice is now.
+That's what Romney's choice is now.

-We're supposed to take the advice of look at what's happening here.
+We're supposed to take the advice of, look at what's happening here.

 Too many of us are.